- Eating collagen rich foods

 1.0 Collagen-enriched comfort food

 Whilst relevant all year-round, this becomes especially valid if you’re in your late twenties and older, when the body’s ability to naturally produce collagen decreases.
 Collagen acts as the glue that gives our skin its strength and elasticity.
-So, when we produce less of it, then naturally our skin begins to show the signs; firstly with fine lines and later with wrinkles, liver spots, sagging, etc. Edible Health’s 100% pure hydrolysed collagen powder is an effortless way to feed the body the collagen it needs.
+So, when we produce less of it, then naturally our skin begins to show the signs; firstly with fine lines and later with wrinkles, liver spots, sagging, etc. Edible Health’s 100% pure hydrolysed collagen powder may be an effortless way to feed the body the collagen it needs.
 Even better, it’s absolutely perfect in winter warming dishes.
 Our pure blends can be stirred into pies (savoury or sweet!) casseroles, stews, soups, puddings; all those comfort foods our body craves as the cold weather sets in.
-Our pure, plain bovine and marine powders are flavourless and odourless.
-As a result, they can be stirred in and left to do their good work quietly, without any change to the dish whatsoever.
 So, feeding your skin from the inside out is particularly pleasurable this time of year - enjoy!

 2.0 Keep up your fluids

 It might be getting colder outside, but that’s no reason to reduce your daily water intake as winter starts to set in.
 Like all cells in the body, our skin is comprised largely of water.
 If we don’t maintain good hydration, our complexion very quickly lets us know.
 Skin becomes dry and flakey, it feels tight and even itchy.
 We can develop acne as a result of an oil/water imbalance, pores can clog up and we lose that healthy plumpness, which in turn gives way to fine lines.
 Water is most definitely our friend every day of the year, not least of all as the seasons change!

 Our bodies need approximately eight to ten glasses of water a day.
 This is usually fairly easy to achieve in the warmer months, but can feel a challenge in winter.
 Why not keep up your fluids with herbal teas instead?
 They’re super hydrating, but far more delicious and diverse than the average glass of water.
 Even better, you can add collagen to your tea as well!